 WPL's Construction of West Riverside Natural Gas-fired Generating Station - In 2016, WPL received an order from the PSCW authorizing WPL to construct an approximate 730 MW natural gas-fired combined-cycle EGU in Beloit, Wisconsin, referred to as West Riverside.
-WPL's construction of West Riverside began in 2016 and the EGU is currently expected to be completed by the end of 2019.
-WPL's estimated portion of capital expenditures is currently expected to be approximately \$640 million.
+WPL's construction of West Riverside began in 2016 and the EGU is currently expected to be completed in the first half of 2020.
+WPL's estimated portion of capital expenditures is currently expected to be approximately \$600 million.
 The capital expenditures include costs to construct the EGU and a pipeline to supply natural gas to the EGU, and exclude transmission network upgrades and AFUDC.
-Estimated capital expenditures for West Riverside for 2019 and 2020 are included in the "West Riverside" line in the construction and acquisition expenditures table in "Liquidity and Capital Resources."
-West Riverside will replace energy and capacity being eliminated with the retirements of various EGUs.
+West Riverside replaces energy and capacity being eliminated with the retirements of various EGUs.